 Bearded Dragons are undoubtly the #1 pet lizard in the world.
 One of the reasons why they are so popular is because they are extremely friendly.
 They make excellent pets for kids and are great companions.
-But they do have some complex nutitional and environment requirements.
-This guide aims to help you learn how to get started with keeping a Bearded Dragon.
+But they do have some complex nutritional and environment requirements.
+This guide provides information and tips on how to take care of a Bearded Dragon.

 - Bearded Dragon Facts